The entrance of the Handelsakadmie is flanked by two statues:

 - (right) CH.
 COLUMBUS, standing, with a map showing the Americas in his left hand, to which he is pointing with his other hand.

-Italian explorer, who under the auspices of the Catholic Monarchs of Spain completed four voyages across the Atlantic Ocean that led to general European awareness of the American continents
+Italian explorer, who in Spanish service completed four voyages across the Atlantic Ocean that led to general European awareness of America

 (see Background Information).